 The number of clients continued to grow and over the years we expanded from serving 125 to more than 600 families per month with the help and experience of http://www.maidnearme.ca/.
 This quickly made it clear that a new location would soon be a necessity and the decision was made to move to Commercial Drive in Farmington.
 In July of 2020, after an exhaustive search for a larger space to meet our growing needs, we moved to 6548 Anthony Drive in Victor, NY.

-We are happy to be a source of help for those in need and we proudly service all of Ontario County.
-We wouldn’t be where we are without the help of our local friends, businesses, and churches.
-We welcome questions and visitors so please give us a call, message us on Facebook, come to our building, or stop by our van at the Victor Farm Market!
+We are happy to be a source of help and we proudly service all of Ontario County.
+We wouldn’t be where we are without the help of our local friends at big bear luxury cabin, businesses, and churches.
+We welcome questions and conversations about hunger so please give us a call, message us on Facebook or email our communications director: PRdirector@vffoodcupboard.org

 We typically can give 3-5 days’ worth of food to families who live in Ontario County.
 In addition, we will feed anyone in emergency food need (out of food) no matter where they live, which has often meant someone residing in a vehicle or outside.
 Also, be on the look out for our holiday food basket programs for Thanksgiving, Christmas, and Easter.
 If you have an idea for a program we could collaborate on, please ask, we love to brainstorm!